cmpilato/omgmail/README.md

 using the Gmail interface to access it.

-Now, many users can get around this situation by simply forwarding emails from their personalized accounts to their Gmail accounts, Pilato's email was associated with a long-running domain that has hosted mailing lists, open source software projects, etc.
+Now, many users can get around this situation by simply forwarding emails from their personalized accounts to their Gmail accounts.
+But Pilato's email was associated with a long-running domain that has hosted mailing lists, open source software projects, etc.
 Such domains are spam targets, and not everybody has Google-sized resources to fight that battle.
 To naively forward email from the private server to Google's mail servers would eventually cause the former to be blacklisted as a spam relay.
 (This is not mere